List of prime ministers of Djibouti

 This is a list of prime ministers of Djibouti.
-Since the establishment of the office of prime minister in 1977, there have been 6 official prime ministers.
+Since the establishment of the office of prime minister in 1977, there have been 6 official prime ministers of Djibouti.
 The current prime minister is Abdoulkader Kamil Mohamed, since 1 April 2013.

 The list also includes presidents of the Government Council of French Territory of the Afars and the Issas, which acted as heads of government of the area of present-day Djibouti between 1967 and 1977, before the proclamation of independence.